dividiti/ck-caffe/README.md

  $ ck browse experiment.bench.caffe
 ```

-## Unified, multi-dimensional and multi-objective autotuning
+## Unifying multi-dimensional and multi-objective autotuning

 It is also possible to take advantage of our [universal multi-objective CK autotuner](https://github.com/ctuning/ck/wiki/Autotuning)
 to optimize Caffe.
 As a first simple example, we added batch size tuning via CK.
 You can invoke it as following: